-Voting for Delhi civic polls begins in 250 wards
+Delhi civic polls: Voter turnout of 18% recorded till 12 pm

 The elections will decide the fate of more than 1,300 candidates.

-Voting in the high-stakes Municipal Corporation of Delhi election began in the national capital on Sunday morning.
+A voter turnout of 18% was recorded till 12 pm as polling for the high-stakes Municipal Corporation of Delhi election began in the national capital on Sunday, ANI reported.

 In the elections, the Bharatiya Janata Party is hoping to extend its 15-year reign at the Municipal Corporation of Delhi, while the Aam Aadmi Party is hoping to repeat the success that it achieved in the 2020 Assembly poll in the national capital.
 The Congress is fighting to regain relevance in Delhi, where it has been seeing a decline since the emergence of the Arvind Kejriwal-led party.

 Over 1.45 crore citizens are eligible to vote in the city’s 250 wards.
 Voting began at 8 am and will end at 5.30 pm.
+The results will be announced on December 7.

+On Sunday, AAP national convenor Arvind Kejriwal urged citizens to vote for a “clean and beautiful Delhi” and to ensure honest governance in the municipal corporation.

+“Do not vote for those who spread garbage in Delhi,” he said.
+“Vote for those who will make Delhi shine, and make it clean.”

 This is the first time that civic elections are being held in the capital since the North Delhi Municipal Corporation, South Delhi Municipal Corporation and East Delhi Municipal Corporation were merged in May.